fuhrmanator/-blok-codes-fame-ts/README.md

   OPTIONS  (interface|meta-model) which option to update (updating the meta-model will update the interface as well)

 FLAGS
-  -s, --source=<value>  (required) path to the typescript meta-model from pharo json file
+  -s, --source=<value>  (required) path to the typescript meta-model from metamodel json file

 DESCRIPTION
   Update the typescript meta-model interface